2021 RISHI Tending The Flame

 - Residency directors or other medical educators in search of well-tested innovative self-care methods for furthering professional and personal resiliency for residents

-- Educators spearheading Physician and/or Nurse Well-Being Programs, or Well Being Committees in hospitals, hospital systems, physician group practices, or other healthcare organizations
+- Educators spearheading Physician and/or Nurse Well-Being Programs, or Well Being Committees in hospitals, hospital systems, physician group practices, or other healthcare organizations and educators in Veterinarian Well-Being Programs or Committees in veterinarian health systems

 - Residents or Fellows involved in Resident or Fellow Well-Being Programs or Clinician Well-Being Committees